What’s important to consider

 - understand the history of the case, and locate the current risks, issues and concerns within that context

-- be clear about the danger/harm and risk statements for te tamaiti and if necessary use the Child/Young Person and Family consult to ensure these are well formed and accurately identify the concerns for te tamaiti
+- be clear about the danger/harm and risk statements for te tamaiti or rangatahi and if necessary use the child/young person and family consult to ensure these are well formed and accurately identify the concerns for te tamaiti or rangatahi

-- seek the views of the caregiver if te tamaiti is in care, and
+- seek the views of the caregiver if te tamaiti or rangatahi is in care, and

 - consider the relevant Tuituia domains to draw together your assessment.

-Tuituia doesn’t hold a single domain or subdomain dedicated to the area of risk/harm for te tamaiti, however you will find elements of the risk/harm needs in the following Tuituia domains:
+Tuituia doesn’t hold a single domain or subdomain dedicated to the area of risk/harm for te tamaiti or rangatahi.
+However, you will find elements of the risk/harm needs in the following Tuituia domains:

 - identity and culture